Chapter Two of The Story of Rick and Marla’s Wedding Aboard the

 Wedding Day Sunday

-began packing some more.
+began packing some more for the cruise.
 I separated my luggage into two categories:

 Carry-on and Check-in.
 Marla had carefully explained that whatever I needed

-to wear for the wedding should go in the Carry-On luggage.
+to wear for the wedding should go into the Carry-On luggage.

 I stared at the luggage for a while.
 What have I